angular/angular/aio/content/guide/testing-components-scenarios.md

 *   `NgModel` and friends in the `FormsModule` to enable two-way data binding
 *   The `TitleCasePipe` from the `shared` folder
-*   The Router services that these tests are stubbing out
+*   The Router services
-*   The Hero data access services that are also stubbed out
+*   The Hero data access services

 One approach is to configure the testing module from the individual pieces as in this example: